Introduction to Conditional Statements: VBScript Tutorial #4

 Let’s understand this clearly with the help of an Example.

-Let’s assume a case where you need to check the data type of a variable as whether it’s of Boolean type, string type, etc. Then in such a scenario you have to check multiple conditions and must move in various blocks one by one and if nothing satisfies the condition then finally, you will move in the Else part of the code.
+Let’s assume a case where you need to check the data type of a variable as whether it’s of Boolean type, string type, etc. Then in such a scenario you have to check multiple conditions and must move in various blocks one by one and if nothing satisfies the condition then finally, you will move to the Else part of the code.

 Let’s take a look at its implementation.